top of page

 TRUTH: Where or how the vehicle is registered—whether in another state or under a corporation or LLC—has no bearing on the taxability in California.

 In California, it’s not about who owns the RV or where it’s registered.
 Instead, the use of the vehicle determines if it's taxable.
-If the RV is used in California in a manner that creates tax liability, the buyer is responsible for the tax, even if it’s registered elsewhere.
+If the RV is used in California in a manner that creates a tax liability, the buyer is responsible for the tax, even if it’s registered elsewhere.
 The burden of proof falls on the buyer to establish that the purchase qualifies for exemption.

 nautica rambler recreational vehicle